CDCgov/tostadas/docs/developer_notes.md

     SUBMIT_SUBMISSION: Process that actually submits the folders.
 Run with `$params.dry_run` to see what it will do (e.g., "would upload Folder X to Folder Y via ftp").
                 Folder names on NCBI ftp site are constructed based on local names and following NCBI's requirement that each folder ONLY contain one XML, one submit.ready, and (if sra) the relevant raw sequence files.
                 The folder structure will look like this: (local) submission/<batch_n>/<biosample|sra>/ → (remote) submit/Test/<your_metadata_filename>_<batch_n>_<biosample|sra>/
-                NOTE: if you're submitting both Illumina and Nanopore data to SRA, these have to be in different submission.xml files.
+                NOTE: when submitting both Illumina and Nanopore data to SRA, these have to be in different submission.xml files.
 Therefore, they need to be in different folders, so they go here:
                     (local) submission/<batch_n>/<sra>/<illumina|nanopore> → (remote) submit/Test/<your_metadata_filename>_<batch_n>_<sra>_<illumina|nanopore>/
                 Input: a tuple containing containing the batch directory, and the submission config file.
 Output: a tuple containing the batch directory, and a submission log file.